canonical/mir/doc/sphinx/architecture.md

 ## `/src`
 - The `src` folder at the root of the project comprises the core implementation of *Mir*.
-- This section is organized from the highest level of abstraction to the lowest level of abstraction, meaning that those APIs which a compositor-implementer are most likely to encounter are described first while the darker corners of the codebase are described last.

 ## `/src/miral`
 - See [MirAL](#miral) for more details